worthingtonjg/worthingtonjg.github.io/_posts/2017-10-11-artificial-intelligence-with-azure-cognitive-services.md

 - azure
 - uwp
 - hackathon
-meta_description: 'Building a virtual chatbot using Artificial Intellegence and Azure Cognitive Services'
+meta_description: This code was used in a presentation I gave on Artificial Intelligence and Azure Cognitive Services.
+I demonstrate how using a combination of cognitive services such as Speech to Text, Text to Speech, QnAMaker and Image recognition you can make a fairly intelligent chatbot that can interact with you in interesting ways.'
 browser_title: 'Building a virtual chatbot using Artificial Intellegence and Azure Cognitive Services'
 banner_image: youtube-chatbot.png
 ---